Mouth injury, stress, and some foods may trigger an attack.

 People who have RAS get canker sores repeatedly.
 Some have only one or two canker sores a few times a year.
 Others have almost continuous outbreaks.
 Attacks usually decrease in frequency and severity with aging.

 Many factors seem to predispose to or trigger attacks, but allergic reactions do not seem to be involved.
 Such factors include injury to the mouth, stress (for example, a college student may get canker sores during final exam week), and certain foods (particularly chocolate, coffee, peanuts, eggs, cereals, almonds, strawberries, cheese, and tomatoes).
-People with AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more often have large canker sores that persist for weeks.
+People with AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more often have large canker sores that persist for weeks.

 For unknown reasons, pregnant women, people who are taking oral contraceptives, and people who are using tobacco products are less likely to develop canker sores.
 However, the health risks of tobacco use outweigh any protective effect in preventing canker sores.